SenthilNayagan/senthilnayagan.github.io/_pages/about.md

 Blogging is more than just writing notes.
 It demands a great deal of work to ensure that the content we put together reaches the target developers as simply and clearly as possible.

-### My tech blog <i class="fa-solid fa-window-maximize"></i>

-This is my tech blog, where I explore various programming concepts.
-I'm also making up stories about design and coding principles.
-I'm attempting to make all of my posts as clear as possible while yet providing sufficient information for you to grasp the concepts.
 Personally, I like writing technical blogs.
 Blogging has been an excellent way for me to learn new things and share them with others.
 Through blogging, I not only share my knowledge with others who are interested in my areas of expertise, but I also share it with myself, in the most clear terms possible.

+### My blog <i class="fa-solid fa-window-maximize"></i>

+This is my personal blog, where I make up stories about my personal thoughts, design and coding principles, and a variety of topics related to data engineering and analytics, which is my primary area of interest.
+I'm attempting to make all of my posts as clear as possible while yet providing sufficient information for you to grasp the concepts.

 ### Hobbies and interests <i class="fa-solid fa-film"></i> <i class="fa-solid fa-headphones"></i> <i class="fa-solid fa-gamepad"></i> <i class="fa-solid fa-car"></i>